lourinaldi/lourinaldi.github.io/_posts/2013-10-25-classesv2-mobile-usability.md

 Upon logging into Classes\*v2, a message invited interested users to apply to be part of the pilot.

-- Some sample language we used:
+- Sample language we used:
 	- _"Help us pilot a new mobile interface for Classes\*v2!"_
 	- _"Got a mobile device?
 Help us pilot a new mobile interface for Classes\*v2!"_
 	- _"The Classes\*v2 team needs your help to pilot a new mobile interface!"_